Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Electrical.md

 ### Personal Development
 - Familiarisation with coding, technical ability improved
 - Less overwhelmed with the whole project: breaking it down into manageable steps improves productivity
-- Problem solving ability improved, faced several challenges but learnt lots form each one
+- Problem solving ability improved, faced several challenges but learnt lots from each one